crafted-systems/laravel-sms/README.md

 The default gateway is [AfricasTalking](https://africastalking.com/)

-Check the config file of all variables required, an then
+Check the config file of all variables required, and then

 ```php
 (new SMS())->send('254712345678','Test SMS');